interesting - the www.sugarcraft.com takes me to the BBB website and tells me about the unsatisfactory record they have!! Ok - not buying from them!

 i was very shocked that they took the time out to send a personal e-mail back and also that they actually read my e-mail. usually you get one of the automated responce e-mails. so that made my day, knowing that there are some companies that go beyond to provide customer service.

-i too thought the molds were a little pricy, but after that i was very pleased with the company
+i too thought the molds were a little pricy, but after that i was very pleased with the company and also the freebie

 Here is another place that has the same mold as 3dmold for $5.75 with a flat rate shipping of $6.95 for orders $0-$25.
 I did order mine from 3dmolds, I haven't seen anyone comment on their shipping price-but surely the free mold would cover it.